← back

 Two-Level Document Building

-├── Session docs (all user messages concatenated)
+├── Session docs (all user messages, token-aware chunks)

 └── Turn docs (individual Q&A exchanges)